 When will I get my photos?

-Your gallery will be delivered within 3 weeks of your session.
-Need it faster?
+Your final gallery will be delivered within 3 weeks of your session, contingent upon receipt of your final payment.
 Rush editing (7-day turnaround) is available for 30% of your session fee.

 Do I get to pick my favorite photos?

-• The Curio Collection: Receive 5 fully edited images selected by me.
+• Curio Collection: Receive 5 fully edited images selected by me.

-• The Folio Plus: Include a proofing gallery where you choose from 25 images to edit from a selection of no less than 100 previews.
+• Folio Plus: Select from 25 edited images out of no less than 100 previews.

-Why don’t you give clients all the photos or RAW files?
+Why don’t you give clients all photos or RAW files?

 Can I buy extra photos after the session?

 Yes!
-Additional edited images are available for $50/image.
+Additional edited images are available for $50 each.

 Studio Sessions